domino4com/CWV-Camera/README.md

   </table>

 - Copy and paste the link, in this example `http://192.168.4.154` to your browser
-- You should see something like this `Before`
+- You should see something like this :point_right: `Before`
 - Set an appropriate image size and click on `Start Stream`
-- And you should see what your camera sees `After`
+- And you should see what your camera sees :point_right: `After`

 ### Code Changes
 <table>